 The burnout toll on women

 Studies show that women are more likely to experience burnout than men, while research with over 6,000 UK women last year showed that working mums are more likely to be chronically stressed than working women without children.
 While more research is needed (don’t they always say that!), there appears to be some link between stress and cancer.
 A recent Swiss study suggests a link between chronic stress and breast cancer.
 Certainly when I saw a breast cancer specialist a few years ago about a treatment plan for benign cysts, he said while there is no conclusive evidence, professional experience shows that stress drives estrogen into the breast and therefore reducing your stress levels is always beneficial.
-In fact, PhD study at UC Berkeley by Harvard-educated Kelly Turner (which led to the ongoing Radical Remission Project) found that the release of suppressed emotions and stress was one of 9 key factors in the radical remission of cancer.
+In fact, a PhD study at UC Berkeley by Harvard-educated Kelly Turner (which led to the ongoing Radical Remission Project) found that the release of suppressed emotions and stress was one of 9 key factors in the radical remission of cancer.
 Even if there is no proven causal relationship (yet), stress is known to weaken your immune system and act as a barrier to your good health and healing.

 Your 28-signs Checklist